3D printing: Stringing, retraction, dry storage

 Goal: Activate and optimize filament retraction during print head travel.
 Procedure:

-Procedure: Start with your default values, then increase the retraction length in increments of +0.5–1 mm and test again.
-If filament under-extrusion or clicking in the extruder occurs, reduce slightly.
+Procedure: Start with your default settings, then increase the retraction length in steps of +0.5–1 mm and test again.
+If filament under-extrusion or rattling in the extruder occurs, reduce slightly.
 Success Check: significantly fewer or no threads between the towers.

-In our workshop, we've found it best to optimize retraction first before activating exotic slicer features.
-Anyone who fiddles with dozens of special options too early quickly loses track of which setting actually helped.
+In our workshop, we've found it beneficial to optimize retraction first before activating exotic slicer features.
+Those who tweak dozens of special options too early quickly lose track of which setting actually helped.

 Retraction settings in Ultimaker Cura software.